chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/cloud/collection-forking.md

 Forking lets you create a new collection from an existing one instantly, using copy-on-write under the hood.
 The forked collection initially shares its data with the source and only incurs additional storage for incremental changes you make afterward.

 {% Banner type="tip" %}
-**Forking is available in Chroma Cloud only.** The file system on single-node Chroma does not support forking.
+**Forking is available in Chroma Cloud only.** The storage engine on single-node Chroma does not support forking.
 {% /Banner %}

 ## How it works